Rajalo/PSLG-Triangulation-Demonstrator/README.md

 # PSLG Triangulation Demonstrator

-This program shows how a trapezoidalization sweep algorithm applied to a Planar Straight Line Graph (PSLG) can be used to spit it into monotone mountains which can then be triangulated in O(n) time, allowing for an O(n log n) time complex algorithm for triangulating PSLGs generally.
+This program shows how a trapezoidalization sweep algorithm applied to a Planar Straight Line Graph (PSLG) can be used to split it into monotone mountains which can then be triangulated in O(n) time, allowing for an O(n log n) time complex algorithm for triangulating PSLGs generally.
 The program has 4 stages: DRAWING, SWEEPING, TRIANGULATING, and FINAL.

 In the DRAWING stage, users input a PSLG.
 Points can be added by left clicking and right-clicking removes the closest point to the cursor.
 Edges can also be toggle by middle-clicking.
 The edge to be added or removed is highlighted in blue.
 The program determines this edge by going to the nearest point and picking which edge makes the closest angle with the point as compared to the cursor.